Vonng/pigsty/docs/v-pgsql.md

 Business database definition, type: `database[]`, level: C, default value is an empty array.

-Used to define business users at the database cluster level, each object in the array defines a [business database](c-pgdbuser#数据库), a complete database definition as follows:
+Used to define business users at the cluster level, each object in the array defines a [business database](c-pgdbuser#数据库), a complete database definition as follows:

 ```yaml
 pg_databases:                       # define business databases on this cluster, array of database definition